CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 Note that many different LED ON behaviors are achievable depending on the coding employed.
 If you are curious on possible LED behaviours not listed in my coding then I would read over the coding from the project I used for my main reference (REFERENCE 1), found [here](https://www.hackster.io/whimsy-makerspace/arduino-compatible-nano-neopixel-controller-6f0c4b).
 And if you need more after that then look over the many Neopixel related projects hosted on Adafruit's website found [here](https://learn.adafruit.com/search?q=neopixel).

 #

+### GPIO Configuration

+To have the project work, the Axia iQ Core must be configured to relay the "Phone-is-ringing Signal" to the correct GPIO port.
+Once done, you can connect the GPIO cable from the circuit module to the configured GPIO port for the desired result (assuming the configuration sends the needed signal through GPIO PIN 2).

+To configure the GPIO port correctly please read over the following steps:

+1)

 ### Maintenance and Care